What we do

 Findings are recorded and discussed with the patient together with any appropriate treatment options.
 A treatment plan is drawn up and the costs discussed; this is put in writing.

 At the examination, x-rays may be taken to assist with treatment planning.
-This falls in Band 1 of the NHS dental charges.

 A crown is a dental restoration which completely caps or encircles every surface of the tooth.
 Crowns are often needed when a heavily-filled tooth breaks or the aesthetics of a discoloured tooth need to be improved.
-Crowns fall in Band 3 of the NHS dental charges.

 Crowns can be made of many materials (porcelain, porcelain bonded to metal, metal and composite resins).
 They are indirect dental restorations made on models in a laboratory, constructed from impressions the dentist has taken in the patient’s mouth after preparing the tooth.
 They are held in place by dental cement.